decentraland/builder-client/README.md

 ### Loading items from files

 This library provides a function `loadItem` that can be used to load an item from a file.
-The function accepts two types of files:
+The function accepts three types of files:

 1. A zip file that contains only the item's contents.
 2. A model file, that contains only the item's model.